 Throughout this entire process your kids should be helping you.
 From the planning and brainstorming to the actual packing.
 By working on lunches together you’ll make sure you’re packing foods they like and they will in turn be more inclined to eat what they had a hand in preparing.

 Ideally see if you can find about 20 lunches you can rotate through.
-That means you would only repeat the lunch every 4 weeks.
+This would give you a whole month of lunches and that means you would only repeat the lunch every 4 weeks.
 Swapping out seasonal ingredients when they’re available should also help keep the lunches different and interesting.
 No more boring sandwiches here or returned lunch bags still full of food.

 Here are a few great resources to get your creative juices flowing.
 100 Days of Real Food also offers two different eBooks with a total of 12 weeks of school lunch meal plans!
 I believe they become available in the summer as parents are gearing up for the new school year.
 They also have a lot of great lunch ideas on their blog.